 A rare and exciting opportunity to create a whole new world of therapeutics

-Targets in the ubiquitin-proteasome system have yielded only a few authorised drugs to date, the likes of Velcade®, Revlimid® and Kyprolis®, yet these drugs, despite severe limitations, have revolutionised the treatment of multiple myeloma.
-However, it is a disappointment that yet more clinical benefit has not been realised outside multiple myeloma and that, even within the indication, poor selectivity and toxicity limit their use.
+Targets in the ubiquitin-proteasome system have yielded only a few authorized drugs to date, the likes of Velcade®, Revlimid® and Kyprolis®, yet these drugs, despite severe limitations, have revolutionized the treatment of multiple myeloma.
+However, it is a disappointment that yet more clinical benefit has not been realized outside multiple myeloma and that, even within the indication, poor selectivity and toxicity limit their use.

-Ubiquitin Specific Proteases (USPs) act north of the proteasome and exhibit exquisite control of protein degradation and signalling.
+Ubiquitin Specific Proteases (USPs) act north of the proteasome and exhibit exquisite control of protein degradation and signaling.
 As yet they have proved difficult to drug by conventional means although they hold out the promise of lower toxicity and access to a wider range of indications.
-In particular, we believe there is a chance that greater efficacy and treatment of solid tumours can be realised.
+In particular, we believe there is a chance that greater efficacy and treatment of solid tumors can be realized.
 Ubiquitin Specific Proteases (USPs) have proven to be particularly difficult to target with small molecules over the past decade, however, we at Almac Discovery are committed to change that.

 Almac Discovery’s platform has identified low molecular weight binders of multiple USPs that are highly potent, selective and reversible inhibitors.